 What do I need to know before I register?

 Please read our Terms & Conditions first.
-You can read them here: http://www.dansstage.nl/en_US/terms/
+You can find them here: http://www.dansstage.nl/terms

 It is not possible to claim you weren’t aware of the T&C afterwards.

 How and when do I need to pay?

 After registration you get an e-mail with details how you can pay through bank transfer.
 We require that you pay within 2 weeks time before we start stalking you. 😉

 We are aware that international transfers can take a bit longer than 2 weeks.
 Don’t worry, if you get a reminder you can always mail us that the transfer is on the way!

 Can I cancel my ticket without cost if I can’t come/don’t have the money?

 No. If you register, you buy a ticket which you will need to pay.